invariantlabs-ai/invariant-gateway/README.md

 ## **Quickstart for Teams and Users**

 Looking to observe and secure AI agents in your organization?
-See our [quickstart guide for users](#quickstart-for-users) to get started.
+See our [no-code quickstart guide for users](#quickstart-for-users) to get started.

 ## **Quickstart for Developers**